mapbox/mapbox-plugins-ios/README.md

 ## Using Test App

-Test out Mapbox Maps Plugins in the TestApp.
+Test out Mapbox Plugins in the TestApp.

 1. Run `carthage bootstrap` to install the Mapbox iOS SDK.